 The levy will not affect the way you fund training for apprentices who started an apprenticeship programme before 1 May 2017.
 You’ll need to carry on funding training for these apprentices under the terms and conditions that were in place at the time the apprenticeship started.

-Non-Apprenticeship Levy Employers – a new co-investment rate has been introduced on the 1st May 2017.
+Non-Levy Apprenticeship Employers – a new co-investment rate has been introduced on the 1st April 2019.
 Co-investment is when employers and government share the cost of training and assessing apprentices.

 The chart shows more information below.